Updated January 26, 2021

 - A visit to the emergency room for further evaluation

-To ensure everyone’s safety during an in-office visit, effective May 18, 2020, we are implementing strict precautionary measures in all offices.
-Click here to learn about the updates to our operations.
+To ensure everyone’s safety during an in-office visit, effective May 18, 2020, we implemented strict precautionary measures in all offices.
+Click here to learn about the safety updates to our operations.

 You may also visit Huntington Hospital’s COVID-19 Testing page for more information about local testing options.